 So, how can you save money while visiting Thailand?
 You have the same issue, don't you?
 Come and work with us to address all of your concerns.
 I will share with you the top 10 practical money-saving tips for traveling in Thailand.

 Tipping is not customary in Thailand.
 Thais hardly ever leave gratuities in restaurants, cafés, or pubs.
 You don't have to tip if you live like a local.
-If you wish to thank the locals for their kindness, you can give a maximum tip of 20 baht.
+If you wish to thank the locals for their kindness, you can give a maximum tip of 20 THB.
 That is exceptionally sufficient.

 It is customary to pay hotel personnel in Thailand since they are paid relatively little.
 Hence, a tiny tip goes a long way.
 When taking a cab in Thailand, most drivers will not demand that you tip, but it is customary to round up the fee to the closest bill and leave the difference as a tip.